Ebedthan/xgt/README.md

 ## What is xgt?

 `xgt` is a command-line tool for querying the [Genome Taxonomy Database (GTDB)](https://gtdb.ecogenomic.org/) directly from your terminal or scripts.
-It covers the core GTDB REST API, genome cards, metadata, taxonomic history, taxon lineages, and search, and adds features designed for real research workflows: batch input from files or stdin, automatic parallel pagination, retry logic, flexible output formats (JSON, CSV, TSV), per-item file splitting, and cross-release taxonomic comparison.
+It covers the core GTDB REST API, genome cards, metadata, taxonomic history, taxon lineages, and search, and adds features designed for real research workflows: batch input from files or stdin, automatic parallel pagination, retry logic, flexible output formats (JSON, CSV, TSV), per-item file splitting, a transparent local response cache, and cross-release taxonomic comparison.

-It is written in Rust for speed, portability, and a single self-contained binary with no runtime dependencies.
+It is written in Rust for speed, portability, and a single self-contained binary with no runtime dependencies beyond SQLite (bundled).

 ## Installation